 Editing the Windows registry is one of those tasks where you absolutely want a working safety net before you start.
-Whether you’re testing a new Intune-deployed remediation script, debugging a legacy app, or rolling back a vendor-installed mess, a clean registry backup and restore workflow turns “this might wreck the device” into “I have a 30-second undo button”.
+Whether you’re testing a new Intune-deployed remediation script, debugging a legacy app, or rolling back a vendor-installed mess, a clean way to backup and restore the registry turns “this might wreck the device” into “I have a 30-second undo button”.
 This post walks through the approach I use on every test device and ship as part of any Intune remediation that touches HKLM/HKCU — including a PowerShell-based snapshot that captures specific keys, ships the export to OneDrive, and verifies the restore worked.

 What is the Windows Registry

 The Windows Registry (RegEdit) is a storage that stores settings for the Windows OS as well as for apps.
 The Registry is a hierarchical database.
 The registry holds configuration used by services, kernel, device drivers, and others.
+Because so many components read from it at boot, a single bad value can stop a machine from starting cleanly — which is exactly why a tested rollback plan matters before you ever open the editor.

 Create a backup